MalteKurz/VineCopulaMatlab/docs/DemoVineCPP.md

 </pre><img vspace="5" hspace="5" src="demoVineCPP_01.png" alt="">

 The second example is the same vine copula (the C-Vine representation of the five-dimensional Clayton copula), where the last partial copula (i.e., the copula C_45|123 is substituted by a Frank copula with functional parameter theta(x_1) = (4x_1-2)^3.
-The described C-Vine is constructed as a member of the VineCopula class, which form the central class of the whole toolbox.
+The described C-Vine is constructed as a member of the VineCopula class, which forms the central class of the whole toolbox.

 <pre class="codeinput"><span class="comment">% Choose the number of dimensions for the C-Vine.</span>
 dimension = 5;